tvdsluijs/home-assistant-config/README.md

 ## Contact

 Feel free to reach out if you have any questions or suggestions.
 [Create an issue](https://github.com/tvdsluijs/home-assistant-configs/issues) on this repository for support or discussions.
+You can also always contact me by [email](mailto:info@itheo.tech)

 ## Donation